Documentation of the Even language and culture in Kamchatka

 In the beginning, from 1998 to 1999, some of the texts had been recorded as audio, others already on video.
 Later on all recordings were later taken consistently as video.

 This collection includes about 21 hours of Even texts from first language speakers and a few texts in Russian by younger Evens.
-The deposit is structured in bundles according to certain themes: ELC1 The remembered past or life histories, ELC2 Traditional ecological knowledge and resource use, ELC3 Crafts and decorative arts, ELC4 Tales, songs and worldviews.
+The collection is structured in bundles according to certain themes: ELC1 The remembered past or life histories, ELC2 Traditional ecological knowledge and resource use, ELC3 Crafts and decorative arts, ELC4 Tales, songs and worldviews.
 Another bundle, ELC5, contains recordings on mostly arts and crafts with Evens living in the Aliutorski District.
-In addition to annotated Even audio and video language documentation in ELAN and PDF files the deposit also contains many hours of edited video recordings of cultural activities during workshops, mainly choreographic performances, as well as economic practices.
+In addition to annotated Even audio and video language documentation in ELAN and PDF files the collection also contains many hours of edited video recordings of cultural activities during workshops, mainly choreographic performances, as well as economic practices.

 Local educators in the Even villages Esso and Anavgai were aware of the confusing learning tools that existed until the 1990s, when Marina Tarasova, the Even school teacher in Anavgai, first met with Erich Kasten in 1996, after he had made a stop on his way back from Kovran.
 There he had already gained some experience with similar work on Itelmen language since 1993.
 During his next visit in 1998 the local community was quite impressed by the new learning tools that he and his local team had recently produced on Itelmen language and culture (Khaloimova et al. 1997, https://dh-north.org/publikationen/istoriko-etnograficeskoe-ucebnoe-posobie-po-itel-menskogo-jazyku).
 Therefore, Marina Tarasova and Erich Kasten decided to launch an initiative to record texts from the last generation of first language Even speakers, most of whom are no longer alive today.
 During this documentation it soon became clear that it was most crucial to stimulate interest and enthusiasm among the youth in order to sustain Even language and indigenous knowledge.
 Together with local educators and dance pedagogues Erich Kasten organised a number of workshops in Esso and Anavgaj (https://dh-north.org/dossiers/workshop-zu-tanz-und-gesang-in-esso) that integrated indigenous languages and art performances, and which later resulted in tours of Even dance ensembles to Germany in 1999 (https://dh-north.org/dossiers/gastspielreise-des-ensembles-nulgur), and to Germany and Switzerland in 2008 (https://dh-north.org/dossiers/gastspielreise-des-ensembles-or-jakan).